Local elections in Tamil Nadu: Local Bodies in Tamil Nadu

 Urban local bodies include 21 Municipal corporations, 148 Municipalities and 561 Town panchayats.

 Rural local bodies include 12,620 Village Panchayats, 385 Panchayat Unions, and 37 District Panchayats.

 Previous elections

 The first election to the local bodies in Tamil Nadu were held in October 1996.
 Subsequent elections were conducted in October 2001 and October 2006.
 Recent elections to Local bodies were held in two phases in the month of October 2011 - 17 October 2011 and 19 October 2011.

-2011 elections
+2011 local body elections

-2019 Election
+2019 Rural local body election

 Urban Local body elections and elections for the newly formed 9 districts were not held due to pandemic situation.